BioLockJ-Dev-Team/BioLockJ/mkdocs/user-guide/docs/Built-in-modules.md

-# Built-in BioModules
+# BioModules
 Some modules are packaged with BioLockJ (see below).

 To use modules created by a third-party, add the compiled files (jar file) to your biolockj extentions folder.
 When you call `biolockj`, use the `--external-modules` arg to pass in the location of the extra modules:
 `biolockj --external-modules </path/to/extentions/folder> <config.properties>`

-To create your own modules, see [Building-Modules](Building-Modules).
+To create your own modules, see [Building-Modules](../Building-Modules).

 In all cases, add modules to your [BioModule order section](../Configuration#biomodule-execution-order) to include them in your pipeline.